Blake started out scribbling in cards over 30 years ago. Though his handwriting is mostly unchanged, the content has improved.

 Reading over examples of business birthday wishes can help you get the creative juices flowing so you can figure out what you want to write in your cards.
 When writing corporate birthday cards, keep in mind that your words will be a representation of your business.
 Stylistically, your three main options are funny, sincere, and personal.
 Here are some examples of business birthday messages for you to reference.

-Business Birthday Wishes for Employees
+Business Birthday Card Messages for Employees

 Here are some examples of what you could write in a birthday card for one of your employees.
 Employee birthdays are a great time to show appreciation and a sense of humor.
 You may improve employee morale with these birthday card messages, especially if you add a bonus.